carrieforde/carrieforde-gatsby/src/content/posts/webpack-wordpress.md

 Next, let’s start building our configuration object.
 Since webpack works in a Node environment, we’ll assign our configuration object to module.exports.
 According to [TutorialsTeacher.com](http://www.tutorialsteacher.com/nodejs/nodejs-module-exports),

-> module is a variable that represents current module and exports is an object that will be exposed as a module.
-So, whatever you assign to module.exports or exports, will be exposed as a module.
+> `module` is a variable that represents current module and exports is an object that will be exposed as a module.
+So, whatever you assign to `module.exports` or `exports`, will be exposed as a `module`.

 Within our configuration object let’s declare the entry and output properties.